winniec9153/sep11-freedom-project/blog/entry01.md

 ##### 11/3/25

 #### Content:
-The tool I decided on using is P5play, which is a Javascript game enigine that use p5.js to make interactive games and animations.
-So far I been learning about p5play through the [learning section](https://p5play.org/learn/) which is super helpful for beginners including me who is new to this tool.
-I been learning about the basic properties ofsprites and the Soft and Dynamic Inheritance of groups through this interactive text books.
-I been keeping track of my learning through my learning.log and tinkering on the
+The tool I decided to use is [p5play](https://p5play.org/), a JavaScript game engine built on p5.js that allows users to create interactive games and animations.
+I’ve been learning through the  [p5play learning section](https://p5play.org/learn/), which has been very beginner-friendly.
+So far, I’ve explored the basic properties of sprites, such as adjusting their position, size, color, and rotation, as well as how to create and manage groups using Soft and Dynamic Inheritance.
+These groups let multiple sprites share traits and move together, which I found really interesting.
+I’ve been recording my progress in my learning log and experimenting with combining what I’ve learned to prepare for creating my own interactive project which is a budgeting game.

 ### Engineering Design Process:
-Currently, I am in the first stage of the Engineering Design Process, where I’m identifying and defining specific issues that my project could address.
-My plan for the future is to design a fun, interactive game that helps people of all ages learn how to budget in an engaging and enjoyable way.
+Currently, I am in the first stage of the Engineering Design Process, where I am identifying specific issues in the world today.
+Something I noticed was that many people struggle with budgeting as they often spend way too much money on unnecessary things and leaving little room for essentials.
+My goal is to design a fun and interactive game that helps people of all ages learn how to budget in an engaging and enjoyable, which can be used in their daily life.

+### Skills:
+Some skills I gained along the way include basic coding in JavaScript, as I learned how to write and edit code to create interactive elements using JS.
+I also developed an understanding of sprites as I learned how to control their position, size, color, rotation, and shape.
+In addition, I gained experience working with groups of sprites, which allowed me to apply shared properties and move multiple objects at once which is really cool.
+Through this process, I also improved my problem-solving skills, as I learned how to identify and fix coding errors while experimenting with new features, enhance my thinking skills too.

 [Next](entry02.md)